 Starting with 3000 videos from ActivityNet~\cite{activitynet}, we systematically generate preference pairs through structured adversarial sampling.
 For each video \(V\), we generate 10 queries \(Q\) targeting different aspects of video understanding.
 Each query \(q \in Q\) is paired with three targeted adversarial responses \(r_{\text{spatial}}\), \(r_{\text{temporal}}\), and \(r_{\text{crossframe}}\), representing spatial, temporal, and cross-frame failure modes, respectively.
 Theoretically, this setup yields:

 potential preference pairs, where \(|V|\) is the number of videos, \(|Q|\) is the number of queries per video, and \(|R^-|\) is the number of adversarial responses per query.

 However, to ensure dataset quality, we employ rigorous filtering using Qwen2.5-32B~\cite{yang2024qwen2} verification using the prompt template given in Figure~\ref{fig:preference-data-filter}.
-Each preference pair must satisfy three criteria: \begin{enumerate} \item The preferred response should accurately reflect the video content relative to the query. \item The adversarial response must introduce a clear, deliberate misalignment. \item The misalignment must be specific to its targeted failure mode. \end{enumerate} This verification process retains approximately 7.8\% of the potential pairs (on LLaVA-NeXT-Interleave):
+Each preference pair must satisfy three criteria: \begin{enumerate} \item The aligned response should accurately reflect the video content relative to the query. \item The adversarial response must introduce a clear, deliberate misalignment. \item The misalignment must be specific to its targeted failure mode. \end{enumerate} This verification process retains approximately 7.8\% of the potential pairs (on LLaVA-NeXT-Interleave):